Description

 OpenCVE Recommended Actions

-• Apply the kernel patch that frees internal buffers on firmware release, as defined in the linked commit logs.
+• Apply the kernel patch that frees internal buffers on firmware release, as shown in the linked commit logs.

-• If the patch cannot be applied immediately, unload or blacklist the iris Gen1 driver until an official fix is available.
+• If the patch is not available, unload or blacklist the iris Gen1 driver until an official fix is released.

-• Monitor memory consumption on the media subsystem and restart the system if the driver causes memory growth.
+• Monitor memory usage of the media subsystem and reboot if memory growth is observed.

 Tracking